jlahne/pangborn-tutorial-2025/_main.md

 ## Saving your data

-Often, you will have an ugly, raw data file.
-You want to clean up this data file: remove junk variables, rename columns, omit outliers, and have something that is actually workable.
+Often, you will have an ugly, raw data file, and in R, you will remove junk variables, rename columns, omit outliers, and more to create something that is actually workable.
 Sometimes, you create a new intermediate product (say, a penalty-analysis table) that you'd like to be able to share and work with elsewhere.
-Now, you know how to do all that in `R`, often with fewer clicks and less effort than in Excel or other WYSIWYG tool.
-But once you restart your `R` session, you will need to rerun this workflow, and you can't access your data products in other software.

-To save this work, you can use `write.csv()` or `readr::write_csv()` and its relatives (e.g., functions like `write.file()`).
+To avoid re-running your workflow every time you restart your `R` session or to access your data products in other software, you must save your work with `write.csv()` or `readr::write_csv()` and its relatives (e.g., functions like `write.file()`).
 These will create **or overwrite** a file in the directory location you specify.

 ``` r